masrenda/reivim/README.md

 ### LSP

-If you want to add an LSP, you need to download it from mason.
+If you want to add an LSP, you need to see the list of LSPs in [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) .
 Then register the LSP in the following way:

 Go to the `~/$PATH/nvim/lua/user/lsp/mason.lua` file.
 Then enter the LSP there.